It’s not enough to be talented.

 No matter who you are or what you make, your success will be directly correlated to your willingness to embrace the following concepts…

-1. Successful creators are self-starters.
+1. Successful content creators are self-starters.

 No one will demand you create until you first demand it of yourself.